kozigh01/udemy_GraphQForBeginnersWithJavascript/TalkingPoints.md

 # GraphQL

-## Intereting Qualities of GraphQL
+## Interesting Qualities of GraphQL

 1. Built in tool to explore endpoint - GraphQL Playground
     1. Schema